HDwayne/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 1. Upon returning from syscall, checks return value in x0:
    * if 0, we are executing inside the child task.
 In this case, execution goes to `thread_start` label.
    * If not 0, we are executing in the parent task. x0 is the PID of the child task.
 1. thread_start executes in the new task with the give entry function (x10) and the arg to the function (x11).
 Note x29 (FP) is cleared for correct stack unwinding at the user level.
-See [here](../../docs/lesson03/linux/low_level-exception_handling.md).
 1. After the function finishes, `exit` syscall is performed — it never returns.

 #### Implementing clone in kernel